hissssst/pathex/README.md

 ### Reusable

-One path can be used to update, get, set, delete a value in the structure!
+One path can be used to update, get, set, delete or update a value in the structure!
-And paths can be composed together.
+And these paths can even be composed together.
-This composition is very efficient, there's no need to concat lists like `Access` does.
+This composition is very efficient, there's no need to concatenate lists like `Access` does.

 ```elixir
 # User structure